Retropex/custom-ocean.xyz-dashboard/README.md

 7. Check the currency settings if financial calculations appear incorrect
 8. Verify timezone settings for accurate time displays
 9. Alt + W on Dashboard resets wallet configuration and redirects to Boot sequence
-10. If block event lines persist across sessions, use `window.clearBlockAnnotations()` in the browser console to clear them.
-Older annotations are automatically pruned.
+10. If block event lines persist, run `window.clearBlockAnnotations()` in your browser console to remove them.
+Older annotations are pruned automatically.

 ## Easter Egg

-Activate the Konami Code (⇡ ⇡ ⇣ ⇣ ◀ ▶ ◀ ▶ b a) on any page to reveal a brief deep sea surprise complete with random fun facts!
+Activate the Konami Code (⇡ ⇡ ⇣ ⇣ ◀ ▶ ◀ ▶ b a) on any page to reveal a brief
+deep sea surprise complete with random fun facts!

 ## Debug Logging

 Client-side logging can be noisy in production.
-All `console.log` calls are now wrapped with a simple debug flag.
+All `console.log` calls are wrapped with a simple debug flag.
 Set `localStorage.setItem('debugLogging', 'true')` in your browser to enable verbose logging.
 Remove the item or set it to `false` to silence debug output.

 ## License